Kemui52/SB-TrampleDamage/Readme.md

 ## Thief Dialog Change

-Small patches to change NPC thievery dialog to be about an invading giant monster.
+(WIP) Small patches to change NPC thievery dialog to be about an invading giant monster.
 Useful if you're stomping through a village and don't like the constant "stop stealing" commentary when that's not what you're doing.

 ## StarExtensions No Glitch Voice